-Question 78 asks if expenditure estimates in the Mid-Year Review are presented by any one of the three expenditure classifications - by administrative, economic, and functional classifications - which were addressed in Questions 1-5 above.
+Question 78 asks if expenditure estimates for the budget year underway in the Mid-Year Review are presented by any one of the three expenditure classifications - by administrative, economic, and functional classifications - which were addressed in Questions 1-5 above.
+Please note that year-to-date expenditures as assessed in Question 70 do not qualify as updated estimates of expenditure for the purposes of this indicator.

 Each of the classifications answers a different question: administrative unit indicates who spends the money; functional classification shows for what purpose is the money spent; and economic classification displays what the money is spent on.
 Unlike classification by administrative unit, which tends to be unique to each country, functional and economic classifications for government budgeting have been developed and standardized by international institutions.
 Cross-country comparisons are facilitated by adherence to these international classification standards.